Posterior Tibial Tendonitis

 The symptoms of Medial Malleolus Fractures can vary depending on the type and severity of the break.
-On the whole, there usually is pain inside the ankle with swelling and bruising.
+Overall, there usually is pain inside the ankle with swelling and bruising.
 It is not unusual for the bruising to seep into the foot due to gravity, and it can be too painful to bear weight.

 Walking and running are often painful, with pain easing when non-weight bearing.
 There may be a throbbing sensation at rest with increased prevalence at night.
-It usually follows a pattern of being painful with all weight bear activities, unlike a tendon injury that may improve during an activity.
+It usually follows a painful pattern with all weight-bearing activities, unlike a tendon injury that may improve during an activity.

 This is normal, a minor fracture to the Medial Malleolus, which is in line with the ankle joint and mainly managed conservatively.

-A vertical Medial Malleolus Fracture usually occurs from high from coming through the ankle joint and is generally stabilised with a plate and screws.
+A vertical Medial Malleolus Fracture usually occurs from high forces coming through the ankle joint and is generally stabilised with a plate and screws.